MatejKovacic/Arduino-web-server-which-displays-IP-address-on-LCD-screen/README.md

-# Arduino Nabno web server which displays IP address on LCD screen
+# Arduino Nano web server which displays IP address on LCD screen

 Code and wiring instructions for Arduino Nano based web server, which displays its IP address on 16x2 LCD display.